smilealdway/PowerMCP/README.md

 # PowerMCP
-PowerMCP is an open-source framework for orchestrating AI agents across power system software like OpenDSS, PSSE, and GridLAB-D using Multi-Agent Control Protocols (MCP).
+PowerMCP is an open-source framework for orchestrating AI agents across power system software like PowerWorld and pandapower using the Model Context Protocol (MCP).
 It enables intelligent coordination, simulation, and control in the energy domain.